Optic Modules Datasheet

 [PDF Version]

-• What dB should the fiber optic attenuator be
+• What type of fiber optic cable should be plugged into the fiber optic panel

 [PDF Version]